 In Vitess 6, Vertical Split became obsolete with the introduction of MoveTables!
 It is recommended to skip this guide, and continue on with the MoveTables user guide instead.
-If you continue please note that all scripts referenced are now contained in a different repo called ‘legacy_local’.
+If you continue please note that all scripts referenced are now contained in a different directory called ‘legacy_local’.

 This guide follows on from get started with a local deployment.
 It assumes that the ./101_initial_cluster.sh script has been executed, and that you have a running Vitess cluster.